tablecables/college_football_predictor/README.md

 3. Explore the data and create features
 4. Build a model to predict the outcome of each game ...
+-   Review against betting lines
+-   Create a dashboard of some sort, maybe using Replit/Streamlit

 ## Action Items